jadijadi/gittutorial/Notes/en/Complete_Git_Notes-en.md

   1.  ```git bisect start```: telling git to start the bisect.

-  2.  ```git bisect bad```: telling the git that the commit that we are now at it, so the latest one, is bad (buggy).
+  2.  ```git bisect bad```: telling git that the commit that we are now at it, so the latest one, is bad (buggy).

-  3.  ```git bisect good <commit-hash>```: then we have to tell the git the last commit in the log, in which the code was working well.
+  3.  ```git bisect good <commit-hash>```: Then we have to tell git the last commit in the log, in which the code was working well.

-  4. ITERATIVE: then git gives you a commit hash and asks you to check if it is good or bad.
+  4. ITERATIVE: Then git gives you a commit hash and asks you to check if it is good or bad.
 If good, you write git bisect good, else you write git bisect bad.
 Then, git now checks again, between the commit it mentioned you, and the last or the last good commit, according to